Meet the Vets at Long Branch Animal Hospital

 Dr. Scott Linick, DVM, FAVD

-Dr. Scott Linick is the owner of Long Branch Animal Hospital.
+Dr. Scott Linick co-owner of Long Branch Animal Hospital.
 He attended Michigan State University and Louisiana State University as an undergraduate.
 In 1982, Dr. Linick graduated from the Louisiana State University School of Veterinary Medicine.
 Dr. Linick has practiced at Plainfield Animal Hospital in South Plainfield, NJ and Westfield Animal Hospital in Westfield, NJ.

 Dr. Linick has always had an interest in veterinary dentistry and in 1997 he became a Fellow of the Academy of Veterinary Dentistry, one of only 95 Fellows worldwide.
 As a Fellow, Dr. Linick is trained in advanced dental procedures.
 He has lectured and taught dentistry locally, nationally and internationally.
 Of course, he still performs basic dentistry and cleanings.
 Dr. Linick strongly believes that a healthy mouth provides pets with healthier and happier lives!